shmercer/writeAlizer/README.md

 ## Getting Started

 writeAlizer is not yet available on CRAN.
-To install writeAlizer in R, first make sure that the package *devtools* is installed.
+To install writeAlizer in R, first make sure that the package *devtools* is installed in R

     install.packages("devtools")
-With *devtools* installed, you can install
+With *devtools* installed, you can install writeAlizer from this Github repository.

+    devtools::install_github("shmercer/writeAlizer")

 ### Prerequisites

 What things you need to install the software and how to install them